Nisarg13/jumping_minds_assignment/readme.md

 This repository contains the code for the Jumping Minds Assignment.

+# Note

+## Postman collection is also shared you can used that also.

 ## Installation

 Follow these steps to set up the project and its dependencies.